What is HostMonster Hosting?

 - CloudFlare is integrated into their plans.
 The reverse proxy gives you more protection from DDOS and brute force attacks, as well as a firewall.
 The app also has extensive caching functionality to give your site better page load speeds.

-- HostMonster has plenty of e-commerce features to get your sales site operating, including Agora, Cube Cart, and Zen Cart shopping cart, free generated certificates, and password-protected directories.
+- HostMonster has plenty of e-commerce features to get your sales site operating, including Agora, Cube Cart, and Zen Cart shopping carts, free generated certificates, and password-protected directories.

 In addition, they include the standard features, like FTP uploading, e-mail, streaming and real video and audio support, and an extensive list of scripts.
 Plans also include Google AdWords and Bing ad credits.